 It's hard to get consumers to articulate it in a way that the market research team can provide feedback to the product development team.
 When people are shown a choice between 'option a' and 'option b,' then it becomes a lot easier to get that feedback, but that feedback has to be in a very timely manner to keep up with the product development process."

 Gregg and Lenny also give us a peek into the future of market research.
-They discusses how new technologies, such artificial intelligence and internet of things devices can help with unconscious measurement, geo-local studies, and data synthesis.
+They discuss how new technologies, such artificial intelligence, and internet of things devices can help with unconscious measurement, geo-local studies, and data synthesis.

 You’ll learn a lot from this episode about research, collaboration, and emerging technology.